-Committees: ESG Committee and Nomination Committee
+Committees: ESG Committee and Nomination Committee Belgian. born in 1962

-First appointed: August 2007
+First appointed: August 2007 Expiry of current mandate: Annual General Meeting of 2024

-- Chair of Samic, managing director at BMF Participation, member of the board of Domanoy, Fondation Saint-Luc, Cliniques Saint-Luc, Fondation Francqui, the International Solvay Institutes and the Cercle royal des Amis de Mariemont - Previous positions at Solvay (Chair) and at Corus, Hoogovens and Usines Gustave Boël - Graduated from the Université catholique de Louvain and the College of William and Mary, Virginia (MBA)
+- Chair of Samic, managing director at BMF Participation, member of the board of Domanoy, Fondation Saint-Luc, Cliniques Saint-Luc, Fondation Francqui, the International Solvay Institutes and the Cercle royal des Amis de Mariemont - Previous positions at Solvay (Chair) and at Corus, Hoogovens and Usines Gustave Boël - Graduated from the Université catholique de Louvain and the College of William and Marv.
+Virginia (MBA)

-LAURA CIOLI
+LAURA CIOLI \

-Committees: ESC Committee, Nomination Committee and Remuneration Committee

-Italian, born in 1963
+Committees: ESG Committee.
+Nomination Committee and Remuneration Committee Italian. born in 1963

-First appointed: May 2018 Expiry of current mandate: Annual

-General Meeting of 2024
+First appointed: May 2018 Expiry of current mandate: Annual General Meeting of 2024

-- Member of the board of Mediobanca - CEO of Sirti S.p.A. - Previous management positions at GEDI Gruppo Editoriale, Pirelli, RCS MediaGroup, CartaSi (Nexi), Sky Italia, ENI Gas & Power, Vodafone Italia and Bain & Company - Graduated from the University of Bocconi, Milan (MBA) and the University of Bologna (Engineering)
+- Member of the board of Mediobanca - CEO of Sirti S.p.A. - Previous management positions at GEDI Gruppo Editoriale, Pirelli, RCS MediaGroup, CartaSi (Nexi), Sky Italia.
+ENI Gas & Power Vodafone Italia and Bain & Company - Graduated from the University of Bocconi.
+Milan (MBA) and the University of Bologna (Engineering)